The step by step in finishing and polishing: anterior direct composite restorations

-A very thin diamond drill should be used in this step.
-The position of the drill relative to the vestibular surface of the restoration should be about 45 degrees, using a very gentle pressure and always in the same direction (mesial to distal or distal to mesial).
+A very thin diamond tip should be used in this step.
+The position of the tip relative to the vestibular surface of the restoration should be about 45 degrees, using a very gentle pressure and always in the same direction (mesial to distal or distal to mesial).

 After re-creating the micro-texture, the surface of the composite resin should be slightly smoothed.
 This softening can be done with low abrasive rubbers or with new spiral materials such as Sof-Lex Spiral (3M ESPE) or ShapeGuard (Coltène).
 In addition of softening the composite resin and giving it a natural look, they also add some shine to the restoration.
 If a natural tooth are not too shiny on the surface, or that have low gloss, this may be the last step in the finishing and polishing process.

 To finish the finishing and polishing process and give to the composite resin a natural appearance of enamel gloss, it is recommended to use a low-grade (less than 0.5 micron) diamond pastes or aluminum oxide pastes.
 These pastes should be applied with a felt disc or a soft-brushed brush, to not scratch the surface of the composite resin.
 Circular movements should be made with low pressure and use low rotation (maximum of 5000 rpm).

 These steps described above can be performed with water or without water.
 The advantage of not using water is to have a better visibility of the details.
 In this case, plenty of water should be used between each step to cool the tooth and clean all debris created by the instruments.

 It is also recommended the use of a low speed rotating hand peace (multiplier contra-angle) for the accuracy of the details.